mrcjkb/haskell-tools.nvim/README.md

 ## Quick Setup

-This plugin automatically configures the haskell-language-server NeoVim client.
+This plugin automatically configures the haskell-language-server neovim client.

 :warning: __Do not call the `lspconfig.hls` setup or set up the lsp manually, as doing so may cause conflicts.__

-To get started quickly with the default setup, add the following to your NeoVim config:
+To get started quickly with the default setup, add the following to your neovim config:

 ```lua
 local ht = require('haskell-tools')